This is the Official Website for the Purfleet Heritage and Military Centre.

 Presentations

-We can visit your school or adult group to give a range of history presentations and "show and tell" sessions.
+We can visit your school or adult group to give a wide range of history presentations and "show and tell" sessions.

 Military History